 For me, the MPK mini MK 2 is a triumph.

 It’s a mini midi keyboard that packs a punch, lightweight and portable and doesn’t require any power supply apart from the USB connection, which means it’s incredibly good if you are going to use it for live performance.

 It has 8 very responsive pads that you can assign to triggers or drum sounds or whatever you want and an A/B Bank button which means you can have up to 16 options.

-It also has 8 knobs which can be assigned to controls such as volume or LFO controls for Synth sounds, etc.
+It also has 8 knobs which you can assign to controls such as volume or LFO controls for Synth sounds, etc.